geraldiner/acnh-bgm-irl/README.md

 After looking through the data, there are also three different versions for sunny, rainy, and snowy weather (though tbh it the rainy and snowy versions sound a lot alike..).
 This gave me the idea to find the weather data for the viewer's location using the coordinates via Geolocation and passing it through the Weatherbit API.

 # Optimizations

+## Apr 1, 2021 - v0.2 - New features
+It's starting to look more like a webapp, but missing some core functions.

+### Fixes

+- Refactored a lot of the code to make it more modular
+- Added `css` to be better on the eyes
+- Time is being updated by the second
+- It now displays the time and date
+- It now accepts input from the viewer for a *city, country* and will display the time and weather for that location

+### Bugs
+- The page requires a refresh after the viewer inputs a location
+- After the viewer inputs a location, the time doesn't update, even after the refresh
+- Sizing issues on different sized screens

+## Mar 31, 2021 - v0.1 - YES IT FINALLY WORKS
 I'm still considering this my 0.1 version, aka the "YES IT FINALLY WORKS" version.
 Some things I noticed that need updating.

 ### Functionality